 - Reduce Cost: By automating inventory management, you can have complete visibility into your inventory and optimize your people and processes for maximum efficiency.

 - Improve Customer Relationships: When customers order a product, they expect to receive it on time.
 And, as we mentioned, they don’t want to return products.
 Mobile data collection and inventory management solutions help managers meet customer expectations by allowing them to better track customers’ orders throughout the supply chain.

-- Reduce Shrinkage: Inventory shrinkage occurs when a company's inventory list indicates there are more items in stock then there really are.
-Imagine telling a customer their package will be delivered soon, only to message them back soon after telling them your company doesn't have the item.
+- Reduce Shrinkage: Inventory shrinkage occurs when a company’s inventory list indicates there are more items in stock than there really are.
+Imagine telling a customer their package will be delivered soon, only to message them back soon after telling them your company doesn’t have the item.
 That customer will move onto the competition.

 - Improve Productivity: Employees who don’t have to spend countless hours checking over inventory numbers have more time to do what they were hired for.
 This could allow companies to better streamline operations, further putting pressure on their competition.

 - Comply With Government Regulations: Companies that don’t comply with government laws can face harsh penalties, such as fines, judicial action and imprisonment, to name a few.
 RFgen’s mobile data collection software allows companies to do everything from tracing products from the point of manufacturing to the point of sale.
 Finally, companies that are audited can easily pull up all of the needed error-free information within seconds.